What happens now when your website is launched?

 Do you have good contact details and not just an email?
 You need to have that for good SEO!

-Is your email you email domain name? for example: firstname.lastname@example.org instead of email@example.com?
-You need to have that for good SEO!
+Is your email your email a domain name email?
+For example: firstname.lastname@example.org instead of email@example.com?
+You should definitely have this for good marketing of your website / business and it is much better for your SEO!

 Links to your website